sulu/SuluContentBundle/UPGRADE.md

 ## dev-master

+### Rename getRoutableId method of RoutableInterface to getResourceId

+The `getRoutableId` method of the `RoutableInterface` was renamed to `getResourceId`.
+This makes the naming consistent with the `getResourceKey` method of the `RoutableInterface` and the `DimensionContentInterface`.

 ### Add contentRichEntityClass parameter to getDefaultToolbarActions method of ContentViewBuilderFactory

 The `getDefaultToolbarActions` method of the `ContentViewBuilderFactory` has a required `contentRichEntityClass` parameter